 - They intimidate enemies through harsh demeanors.

 Note that when handled well, this can create an interesting, complex character.
-When done poorly, you can end up with serious Moral Dissonance, a Designated Hero and/or even an Unintentionally Unsympathetic character.
+When done poorly, you can end up with an Unintentionally Unsympathetic character or even a Designated Hero.

 Compare Noble Demon, who will likely fall into this if not too morally ambiguous.
 Often a Knight in Sour Armor, Mr. Vice Guy, Jerk with a Heart of Gold, Jerkass Woobie, or sometimes just a Jerkass who does good things.
 The term Anti-Hero is sometimes used to cover this trope.
 Sister trope to Creepy Good.
 Naive newcomers may be surprised to learn they are not the idealized hero everyone thinks they are.
 The hero's meanness will result with him becoming a Hero with Bad Publicity.